Supporting the work of the district

 The St. Anthony - New Brighton School Board is a six member board, each elected for a four-year term.
 Our aim is to both conduct the business of the schools within St. Anthony - New Brighton and to also see our success metrics lived out in students' everyday lives.

-Thrive emotionally and socially in adaptive environments.
+Students thrive emotionally and socially in adaptive environments.

-Positively contribute as a thriving citizen to their community.
+Students positively contribute as a thriving citizen to their community.

-School Board Resources
+School Board resources

 - Understanding the Board's role